Advanced-Research-Centre/YAQQ/README.md

 6. The YAQQ name is inspired by the [YACC](https://en.wikipedia.org/wiki/Yacc) - a compiler-compiler, or a compiler-generator.
 In a similar way YAQQ provides the set of decompositions for the generated gate set.

 ### Development plans:
+- [ ] Use Boran's KetGPT as a dataset
 - [ ] See if tradeoff exists between gate set size and 2 scores
 - [ ] Plot gate set as points on [Weyl chamber](https://weylchamber.readthedocs.io/en/latest/tutorial.html), e.g., HxI, IxH, TxI, IxT, CX
 - [ ] Equispaced states in higher dimension Hilbert space (under some distance measure)